 A repayment schedule should mirror how money enters the business.
 Misalignment – such as large monthly payments during slow periods – can create avoidable stress.

-Where Can Businesses Find Flexible SME Loans in Canada?
+Where Can Businesses Find Flexible SMB Advances in Canada?

 When asking, “Which lenders offer flexible repayment terms for SMBs?”, the answer increasingly points toward alternative and online lenders.